BenevolenceMessiah/MoonBall_Archiver/README.md

 ### Adaptive Compression Schemes

 MoonBall uses a machine learning model to determine the optimal compression algorithm for each data chunk.
 It chooses from multiple algorithms such as **Brotli**, **LZMA**, and **Zstandard** (Zstd), depending on the type of data and its compressibility.
 This results in a highly efficient compression approach tailored specifically to each data type.
-There are currently 3 Compression Schemes.
-Fast, Balanced (being the default)and Max.
+There are currently 3 Compression Schemes: Fast, Balanced (being the default), and Maximum.

 ### Chunk-Level Compression